Is your mind completely drained with the emotional trauma of domestic abuse?

-People judge what they don’t know, and if they haven’t faced abuse themselves, it’s easy to point fingers.
+People judge what they don’t know, and if they haven’t faced the trauma of domestic abuse themselves, it’s easy to point fingers.
 You will face some negativity, but you need to know that these people are not the majority, and even if they were, they aren’t right.
 Most of them are well-meaning but confused, and they will all have opinions that should in no way demean your experience.

 It can be very hard for mothers who leave their abusive husbands because they are perceived as bad parents who broke the family apart.
 Look, these people don’t know you, they haven’t been in your shoes, and they get no say.
 If they don’t want to be kind and understanding, then you have every right to ignore them.

 Domestic abuse isn’t limited only to physical violence, and it happens to more people than you can imagine.
 Chad takes the first place as the country with the highest rates of domestic violence, but it also happens in a lot more developed countries like the US and Australia.
 In Australia however, the violence against Indigenous women is 40% higher than against non-Indigenous women.